Immigration & Student Visa Applications

 The UK Government details Financial Evidence requirements.
 You may be required to hold sufficient funds in your bank account for 28-days before you apply for your visa.
 You will be required to send this to us, unless you are from an exempt country.

-You should have an amount equivalent to your fees and maintenance money [Tuition fee + £12,006 (£1,334 x 9 months)].
+You should have an amount equivalent to your fees and maintenance money [Tuition fee + £13,761 (£1,529 x 9 months), this is £1,529 for each month of your course up to a maximum of 9 months].
 You can find the fees for undergraduate programmes here.
 Fees for postgraduate programmes are here, and published on individual programme pages.

 You must show evidence that: